Henry's Fork of the Snake River

 So you want a western fly fishing experience.
 How about wetting your line in an ancient volcano that just so happens to be old Yellowstone?
-At six thousand feet above sea-level, the Henry’s Fork flows out of a spring created by a volcanic events more than a millennia ago.
+At six thousand feet above sea-level, Henry’s Fork flows out of a spring created by volcanic events more than a millennium ago.
 This historic area was home to battles between Chief Joseph’s Nez Perce tribe and United States military troops.
 Some of this area also served as a cattle ranch for the Harriman and Guggenheim families.
-This ranch is now an Idaho State park.
+This ranch is now an Idaho State Park.

 The river starts in Island Park Idaho near Henry’s Lake at a place called Big Springs.
 The Henry’s Fork is no secret.
 For decades it has been known to most anglers as the greatest river in the world.
 We love the Henry’s and fish it year round.
 It is beautiful and diverse.
 There are many different types of water, and countless insects to feed the fish.
 The fish are strong and majestic.
 Eight sections of the river run through two dams and cascade over an elevation change of over 1,000 feet.

 This one of the best times of the year to catch a monster trout on a dry fly.
 This unique fishing all occurs when the salmon flies hatch up and down the river beginning in mid-May.
 This fabulous hatch continues through the 15th of June.
 Along with the salmon flies, a surplus of golden stones and mayflies are out as well.
 All of these hatches mean one thing – big fish!
-In a three day period TVL fishermen landed a 24 inch, 25 inch and 26 inch trout, all on different sections of the river, all on dry flies.
+In a three day period, TVL fishermen landed a 24 inch, 25 inches and 26-inch trout, all on different sections of the river, all on dry flies.